nixrunner/grizzlies/README.md

 ```

 ## Contributing
 All contributions and pull requests are very welcome.
-For major changes or feature additions, please add well written comments to your commit.
+For major changes or feature additions, please add well-written comments to your commit.

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)